Our passion is Wilderness

 We designate these areas using the European Wilderness Quality Standard and Audit System (EWQA).
 The EWQA is based upon years of experience auditing, reviewing and consulting wilderness areas across Europe.
 Already 16 areas have undergone the detailed analysis of the EWQA and its predecessor auditing system managed by our team members.
 We also partner with local organization in the protection process of really valuable wilderness using financial mechanism like leasing or purchasing property.

-We assist in the management process of these areas by proving management capacity building training programs in our European Wilderness Academy and by hosting conferences like the European Wilderness Days.
-We also evaluate the management effectiveness and offer specialized consulting addressing the specific needs of an area or its management team.
+We assist in the stewardship process of these areas by proving stewardship capacity building training programs in our European Wilderness Academy and by hosting conferences like the European Wilderness Days.
+We also evaluate the stewardship effectiveness and offer specialized consulting addressing the specific needs of an area or its stewardship team.

 The European Wilderness Society also promotes wild areas, old growth forests and wilderness by an extensive communication strategy including: